UCSF-CMP/pbbr/awardees/index.md

 So that we can prepare annual reports for the Sandler Foundation, we will ask Principal Investigators to provide progress reports for each year of their awards.

 We will also likely ask Principal Investigators to participate in a site visit by the Sandler family and their external scientific advisory committee, which occurs biennially.
-The next is schedule for May of 2016.
+The next is schedule for July 2016.

 **PBBR Fellowships:**